LOADING ...

 One in a fit of pique,

-She her father in the creek.
+She drowned her in the creek.

-The water bad for a week,
+The tasted bad for a week,

-And we had to make do with gin, gin,
+And we had to make do gin, with gin,

-We had to do with gin.
+We had to make do gin.

 Her she could never stand,